motioneye-project/motioneyeos/utils/readme.txt

     a script that checks the coding style of a package's Config.in and .mk files, and also tests them for various types of typoes.

+genrandconfig
+    a script that generates a random configuration, used by the autobuilders (http://autobuild.buildroot.org).
+It selects a random toolchain from support/config-fragments/autobuild and randomly selects packages to build.

 get-developpers
     a script to return the list of people interested in a specific part of Buildroot, so they can be Cc:ed on a mail.
 Accepts a patch as